 For example, if you know most of your clientele uses LinkedIn regularly, then become a pro on that platform.

-If you do have budget for some advertising, then again think strategically about where it would be best spent.
+If you do have a budget for some advertising, then again think strategically about where it would be best spent.
 Consider using just one channel but learn to use that channel really well.
 For general lead generation, Facebook can be a great platform as it can be amazingly targeted.
 That means it can work effectively for B2B businesses too.